DukeSynthProj/DukeSynthJASA2017/VerificationServer/readme.txt

 Investigating Differential Pay by Race in the U.S. Government"

-submitted to the Journal of the American Statitical Association, May 2017 by the Synthetic Data Project at "organization name witheld for review."
+submitted to the Journal of the American Statitical Association, May 2017 by the Synthetic Data Project at "organization name withheld for review."

-Forward comments and questions regarding program design and execution to "contact name witheld for review."
+Forward comments and questions regarding program design and execution to "contact name withheld for review."